Generators of the cohomology ring, after Newstead: Introduction

 \section{Introduction}

 Throughout the article, the underlying field will be $\mb{C}$.
 Let $C$ be a smooth, projective curve of genus $g \geq 2$, $d$ an odd integer and $\mc{L}$ an invertible sheaf of degree $d$ over $C$.
-Denote by $M_C(2,d)$ the moduli space of stable locally-free sheaves of rank $2$ and degree $d$ over $C$ and $M_C(2,\mc{L})$ the sub-moduli space of $M_C(2,d)$ parameterizing locally-free sheaves with determinant $\mc{L}$.
-The rational cohomology rings $H^{*}(M_C(2,\mc{L}), \mb{Q})$ and $H^{*}(M_C(2,d), \mb{Q})$ of the moduli spaces $M_C(2,\mc{L})$ and $M_C(2,d)$ respectively, have been well-understood.
-In particular, we know the generators \cite{new1}, relations between the generators of the cohomology ring \cite{kirw, zag, sieb, HS, Eapr, kingn}, the Poincar\'{e} polynomial \cite{newt, DR, Za} and the Hodge polynomial \cite{bano, EK, CM1, bano2, dh2}.
-In the case of arbitrary rank $n$, Atiyah and Bott \cite{atyang} gave generators for the cohomology ring $H^{*}(M_C(n,\mc{L}), \mb{Q})$.
-Using the generators described by Newstead, Biswas and Raghavendra \cite{BR} gave the generators for the cohomology ring of the moduli space of parabolic bundles.
-More recently Hausel and Thaddeus gave the generators for the cohomology ring of the moduli space of Higgs bundles \cite{HT, CHM, HT2, HRV}.
-It is clear from \cite{CHM, HT2, HRV} that knowing the generators of the cohomology ring of the moduli space of bundles has interesting consequences, in particular for computing the Hodge-Poncar\'{e} polynomial for the cohomology ring of the moduli spaces of Higgs bundles and character varieties, thereby for studying mirror symmetry.
+Denote by $M_C(2,d)$ the moduli space of stable locally-free sheaves of rank $2$ and degree $d$ over $C$, by $M_C(2,\mc{L})$ the sub-moduli space of $M_C(2,d)$ parameterizing locally-free sheaves with determinant $\mc{L}$.
+We know that the rational cohomology ring of the moduli space $M_C(2,\mc{L})$ is finitely generated.
+So, it is natural to ask if the generators can be described explicitly.
+This was answered by Newstead \cite{new1} in $1972$ and led to several subsequent results (see Atiyah-Bott \cite{atyang}, Biswas-Raghavendra \cite{BR}, Kirwan \cite{kirw}).
+Knowing the generators of the cohomology ring of the moduli space $M_C(2,\mc{L})$ has seen applications ranging from the computation of the Hodge-Poincar\'{e} polynomial to mirror symmetry (see \cite{HT, HT2, HRV}).
+Since moduli spaces of semi-stable sheaves with fixed determinant over irreducible nodal curves exist, it is natural to ask if we can describe the generators of the cohomology ring of the moduli space in this case.